 Anyone who has tried to blog consistently while holding a full-time job knows it’s a lot of work.
 In addition to the 45+ hours I spend at work, I spend countless hours on top of that writing blog posts, scheduling social media blasts, designing products for my Etsy shop, and more.
 Not to mention the fact that I have a husband and pets who need my attention, and a home to take care of.
 It’s a lot.
 And I know there are plenty of people out there with even more on their plate!
 I can’t imagine the chaos that would be my life if I added kids to this mix.
 But like anyone in my position can attest to, it’s all about properly managing your time and establishing priorities.
 You get used to the busy schedule and learn how to establish priorities so the important things get done, and the people you love get enough of your time.

 We all have the same 24 hours in a day.
-We all have the same sized time jar to fill.
 I’ve developed some strategies over the years to stay productive, avoid burnout, and ensure the most essential parts of my life are getting the most attention.
 Here are a few tips for managing your time and establishing priorities.

 Set Your Priorities

 Establishing priorities is going to be your first (and most important) step for learning to better manage your time.
 Establishing priorities in advance is also a great way to avoid wasting time on things that aren’t important to you, and then regretting it later.
 My #1 priority can be found at home with my immediate family (my husband, my pets, and someday probably children).
 Dave gets the bulk of my free time, and his needs come before those of other people and activities in my life.
 Since the rest of my family (parents, siblings, and extended family) are also incredibly important to me, they’re also a major priority in my life, as well as my closest friends.